-If you have concerns about your CYP's progress or you feel that they may have additional needs that have not been identified please contact us.
+If you have concerns about your children's progress or you feel that they may have additional needs that have not been identified please contact us.

-- Your CYP's form tutor will be able to answer questions progress, behaviour and wellbeing with you and discuss any concerns you have around additional needs.
-They will pass on any relevant information to the Pastoral and SEND teams - > Contact the SEN Manager or SENDCo for concerns about progress for CYPs already on the SEN register or where you are concerned about potential SEN needs.
+- > Your children's Team Leader will be able to answer questions about progress, behaviour and wellbeing with you and discuss any concerns you have around additional needs.
+They will pass on any relevant information to the Pastoral and SEND teams - > Contact the SEN Manager or SENDCo for concerns about progress for children already on the SEN register or where you are concerned about potential SEN needs.
 They will be able to provide advice, arrange testing, screening or observations and ask teaching staff for progress feedback.

 If you feel that identified needs are not being met or you are unhappy with support being provided please contact the SENDCo, Mr Matt Ward, directly.
-Our aim is always to work with you to solve any issues in the best interests of the CYP.
+Our aim is always to work with you to solve any issues in the best interests of the children.